Mar Vista Animal Medical Center

 (Photocredit: Public Domain Graphic via Wikimedia Commons)

 Over the time of one’s life, nephrons are damaged and are no longer able to participate in the filtration process.
 They die from poor circulation or they become clogged by toxin sludge or they may simply wear out.
 This is normal and is part of the wear and tear of living.
 Fortunately, we have many extra nephrons so losing some is not a big problem; that is, not a big problem until we have lost about 2/3 of them.
 At this point the remaining nephrons will have trouble keeping up with the waste removal demands of the body.
-Extra water is needed to remove the same amount of metabolic toxin.
-Since water cannot be conserved, the patient begins to drink excessively.
-Eventually, toxins build up and the patient feels sick.
+Extra water is needed to remove the same amount of metabolic toxin so the patient begins to drink more.
+There may come a point where drinking water will not keep up with the toxin load and the patient will feel sick.
+Feeling sick means less activity and less water consumption which makes it even harder to get rid of the toxin load and a vicious cycle has been created.

 This means that if the kidney disease is not detected until the patient is already feeling sick, less than 1/3 of the original number of nephrons are left.
 We need to maximize the efficiency of these remaining nephrons, and hopefully slow down their loss.
 We also need to get rid of enough toxin for the patient to feel good again.
 The build-up of toxins is called "azotemia."
 Actually feeling sick from the toxins is called "uremia."
 One can have azotemia without uremia but if one has uremia, one certainly also has azotemia.
 These terms are often used in discussion of kidney disease so we bring them up and explain them here.